banner image

 The scientist in question was Christian Huygens, who calculated how to make it possible for the pendulum of a clock to keep the same time at large angles of swing as it does at small angles, and designed a device to achieve that aim.

-The detailed study reveals that the development of the pendulum clock was not aided by Huygens' mathematical advances, but was the product of technical innovation in a technical environment.
+The essay reveals that the development of the pendulum clock was not aided by Huygens' mathematical advances, but was the product of technical innovation in a technical environment.
 Huygens device was not used in the pendulum clocks that were produced.
 Further, as far as the outcome of the mathematics was concerned:

 It’s immediate effect on technical development seems to have been rather negative, in that it was accompanied by the erroneous removal from consideration of the drive in the analysis of timekeeping.
 This view has endured: the education of present day scientists and engineers conveys that the length of the pendulum determines timekeeping, and it is only specialist horologists who know otherwise.